piousbox/bjjcollective_railsapp_2015/README.md

 ===========

 Port 3001 please
+bjjc.local runs on port 81
+bjjc-angular.local is required to run

 @TODO: There needs to be disaster recovery
 @TODO: Show of a merit badge should have human url